 One Methodology Doesn’t Fit All Projects; You Need a Scalable Project Methodology

-Project management options are available but too often organizations get carried away with developing their own project methodology.
+Project management methodology options are available but too often organizations get carried away with developing their own project methodology.
 They want everyone to use the most advanced project management techniques.
 And they think it is necessary to apply every detail in the Project Management Institute’s (PMI)® Project Management Body of Knowledge (PMBOK)® to every project.
 That’s only right for really big and expensive projects; what we call Tier #3 projects.
 For the other 99% of the organization’s projects, all those techniques cost more than they are worth and generate too much valueless paperwork.
 When organizations try to apply a Tier #3 methodology to all their projects, they overload smaller projects with pointless paperwork.
 This paperwork jungle bogs down project managers and their teams.
 The extra paperwork, procedures and meetings take so much time that the project managers don’t do the paperwork.
 Or they change a couple of words from an earlier project and submit the same forms.
 The result is no control and poor project results.
 The organization can’t prioritize its projects.
 Without priorities, it can’t allocate resources wisely.
 And it can’t keep track of all the projects and their current status.
 In other words, it has no organizational project process.

 Another result of this approach is that the organization can’t control initiation of new projects.
 People don’t want to do all the paperwork to get a small project approved.
 So there are a lot of underground projects that are called something else, like “initiatives.”
 Additionally, there are other people who simply start new projects and ignore the organizational approval process.
 The result is that there is no control over project initiation and a lot of resources are wasted.
 AdPM Project Methodology